sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-security-tiger-team/index.md

 2. As a security engineer, determine the optimal sequence of build/publish/deploy required to remedy the dependency safely in the shortest amount of time, even when the dependency is very deep in the graph.

 - Be able to query a dependency graph of what is running.
 From a [customer](https://airtable.com/appNsjegbsi2XumCg/tblBc12PKMuKuo40E/viw0rEcIMXmoAQVVF/recaGJm5nzt7bs9lB?blocks=hide):
-  > "Ultimately, we want to know: If Log4Shell happened again, what is the optimal sequence of build/publish/deploy actions to perform to universally upgrade safely in the shortest period of time?
+>“Ultimately, we want to know: If Log4Shell happened again, what is the optimal sequence of build/publish/deploy actions to perform to universally upgrade safely in the shortest period of time?
 Since log4j is included (very) indirectly for us, that involves a series of intermediate library publishes to do safely”

 3. Then takes steps so that it gets fixed: